Enya (album): Music and lyrics

 "Fairytale" is a track based on a story of early Irish literature about "love, jealousy, secrets and endurance" between Midir, a fairy king, and his love for a princess, Étaín.
 In the story, Étaín is banished and transformed into a pool of water and emerges from it as a butterfly.
 "Epona" is the name of the horse goddess Epona of the Gallo-Roman religion.
-"Triad" is a track formed of three sections; "St. Patrick" is a traditional song that refers to St. Patrick who spent six years in captivity after he was captured by the Celtic people.
+"Triad" is a track formed of three sections; "St. Patrick" is a traditional song that refers to Saint Patrick who spent six years in captivity after he was captured by the Celtic people.
 "St. Patrick" lyrics were adapted from ancient hymn "Deus Meus Adiuva Me".
 The second part, "Cú Chulainn", Irish for "hound of Culann", is named after the culture hero Cú Chulainn.
 "Oisin", the final section, meaning "little fawn", is based on the mythological character Oisín.
 "Bard Dance" refers to the bard, a man of ancient Celtic times who entertained the king.
 "Dan y Dŵr", which translates to "Under the Water" in the Welsh language, is based on the intentional flooding of the village of Capel Celyn in Wales in order to accommodate a reservoir, Llyn Celyn.

 Release

-Enya was released on audio cassette and vinyl in March 1987 by BBC Records the United Kingdom, two months before the series aired on television.
+Enya was released on audio cassette and vinyl in February 1987 by BBC Records the United Kingdom through EMI Records.
+The label was enthusiastic about the album and decided to release it three months before the series aired on television.
 The album was released in the United States by Atlantic Records, which categorised it as a new age album and placed an imprint saying so on the disc, which Nicky Ryan later thought was "a cowardly thing to do".
 The album gained enough public interest to reach number eight on the Irish Albums Chart.
 In the United Kingdom, it entered the UK Albums Chart at number 79 for the week of 6 June 1987, climbing to its peak of number 69 on its fourth and final week on the chart, the week of 27 June.

 Enya released "I Want Tomorrow" as a single on 9 March 1987 as a 7-inch and compact disc with "The Celts" as the B-side.
 A maxi single was also released with the aforementioned tracks and "To Go Beyond (I)" and "To Go Beyond (II)".
 Following the album's reissue in 1992, "The Celts" was released as a single on 2 November 1992 with "Eclipse", a previously unreleased track from the Enya sessions, as a B-side.
 Another unreleased track, "Spaghetti Western Theme from The Celts", was released in 2005 as a B-side for Enya's 2005 single "Amarantine".
 It was released in memory of McAuley following his death in 2003.

 Filmmaker David Bickley reused music from the soundtrack in The Memory of Earth, an instalment in his documentary trilogy Mythological Lands.
 "Boadicea" was also used in the soundtrack of the 1992 American film Sleepwalkers.
 "Epona" appears in the 1991 Steve Martin romantic comedy L.A.
 Story.